MathOnco/NeoPredPipe/RecognitionPotential.md

 ## Summary

 Post netMHCpan predictions, this pipeline allows you to perform neoantigen recognition potential predictions as described by [Marta Luksza et al., Nature 2017](https://www.nature.com/articles/nature24473).
-This can only be done after following the procedure outlined [here](README.md), but a suitably formatted input would suffice.

 ## Dependencies
 ###### Note: Should be compatible on Darwin and Linux systems, not Windows.

+The pipeline relies on a neoantigen table in the format produced by NeoPredPipe, running **netMHCpan-4.0**.
+This can generated following the procedure outlined [here](README.md). but a suitably formatted input would also suffice.
+Please note that if another software was used for neoantigen binding predictions (e.g. netMHCpan-4.1), the outputted neoantigen table should be further processed to follow the same format shown in [NeoPredPipe](README.md).

 Besides the dependencies outlined [here](README.md), the following are required for neoantigen recognition potential predictions.